MrSchyzo/about-me/content/content/career.md

 # About me, professionally

-My name's Marco Catapano and I have been working in software engineering since December 2015.
+Basically, I am a developer/engineer and I have been working in software engineering since December 2015.
-My 7+ years of experience are mainly focused in back-end application development.
-I spent these years with the intent of getting continuously better in software engineering.
+My 7+ years of experience are mainly focused in back-end application development and I spent these years with the intent of getting continuously better in software engineering by working in different companies, each one with different technologies and ways of work.
-I have always had curiosity towards languages in order to improve everyday; learning is a never ending process, especially in IT.
+I believe that this heterogeneous set of experiences allows me to be fairly versatile and pick up new tech with little friction.

 ## Job Experience

-This is all my relevant experience in software development.
+This (badly) formatted timeline describes my relevant job experience in software engineering, as you can imagine, the further you go back, the foggier is my memory about that.
-Select an entry to know more about it.

 {{< timeline >}}
     {{<event